nembrinj/protofablab/2025/projects/Group103/README.md

 #### LED-Ball

-*Intial idea*:
+*Initial idea*:

-Our first idea included 3D printing the outside of a ball and putting a LED inside that is directly attached to a coin battery.
-A bit like a Ping Pong ball with a light inside.
+Our first idea included 3D printing the outside of a ball and putting a LED inside that is directly attached to a coin cell battery.
+A bit like a ping pong ball with a light inside.
 To make the light shine through the ball we thought about adding holes to its outside.

 *Iteration 1*:

-- **Considered Implementation:** To check how well our prototype would work with a 3D printed ball, we first pulled a pre-made 3D model from the internet, which useed hexagonal holes.
+- **Considered Implementation:** To check how well our prototype would work with a 3D printed ball, we first pulled a pre-made 3D model from the internet, which used hexagonal holes.
-- **What Didn't Work:** The large size of the hex-shaped holes, caused the balls surface to be less-smooth.
-This could decrease how high the ball can be shot, when it rolls up the ramp.
-Further, the ball we printed was clearly to small to fit a LED and a coin battery inside.
+- **What Didn't Work:** The large size of the hex-shaped holes caused the ball's surface to be less smooth.
+This could decrease how high the ball can be shot when it rolls up the ramp.
+Further, the ball we printed was clearly too small to fit a LED and a coin cell battery inside.
 - **Next Improvements:**
   - Create our own model
   - Balance size and number of holes to maintain roundness of the ball.